Super Bowl LI halftime show: Drones

 While performing on top of NRG Stadium, a fleet of 300 synchronized, LED-equipped "Shooting Star" quadcopter drones provided by Intel accompanied Gaga.
 They formed an image of the American flag behind the singer.
 This marked the first time the drones were used as part of a television broadcast.
 According to Intel's senior vice president Josh Walden, "Gaga and the Super Bowl creative team wanted to pull off something that had never been done before ...
 The potential for these light show drones is endless."
 Barnhart explained he had wanted to use drones in the Super Bowl for many years, but never encountered the appropriate technology.
 With permission from producer Ricky Kirshner, he reached out to Intel representatives and communicated that he wanted to use their drone technology for a "large TV show in February.
 I can't give you money, but I can give you exposure"; Intel agreed.

 Since the drones did not fly indoors, Barnhart wrote a new creative segment for the opening, with Gaga singing atop the roof of the stadium and the drones flying behind her.
 The segment was filmed earlier in the week due to safety concerns over flying the formation over a live audience.
 The Federal Aviation Administration (FAA) forbid the use of drones within a 34.5 mi radius of NRG Stadium (which is also located near William P. Hobby Airport).
 The production staff obtained special permission from the FAA to perform the drone acrobatics.

 Intel began preparing in early December 2016, working out the logistics.
 After coming to a consensus with the creative team, they began storyboarding the drones, finally deciding to display a star array, the American flag and the Pepsi logo.
 The drones used for the show had a plastic and foam body for soft impacts, which were about 1 ft square and weighed 8 oz.
 They were connected wirelessly to a central computer and each executed their unique, individual choreography.
-The computer checked the GPS signal strength and the drones' battery levels.